Community Staking Module | Integrations interfaces

 Node Operators keys

-By using a getNodeOperator view function, it is possible to view the current state of node operator’s keys by the following properties:
+By using a getNodeOperator view function, it is possible to view all node operator properties, including the current state of keys:

 • totalAddedKeys - total keys uploaded by the NO